aneasystone/github-trending/README.md

 ## Javascript

+* 【2025-12-09】[thedotmack / claude-mem](https://github.com/thedotmack/claude-mem) - A Claude Code plugin that automatically captures everything Claude does during your coding sessions, compresses it with AI (using Claude's agent-sdk), and injects relevant context back into future sessions.
 * 【2025-12-05】[ollm / OpenComic](https://github.com/ollm/OpenComic) - Comic and Manga reader, written with Node.js and using Electron
 * 【2025-11-11】[marko-js / marko](https://github.com/marko-js/marko) - A declarative, HTML-based language that makes building web apps fun
 * 【2025-11-11】[Stremio / stremio-addon-sdk](https://github.com/Stremio/stremio-addon-sdk) - 🧙 A Node.js SDK for creating and publishing Stremio add-ons